harikannan512/monitoring-config/README.md

-# Mointoring and Health Check using Prometheus
+# Monitoring and Health Check using Prometheus

 ### How to use
 Run the docker-compose file